netcore-jsa/unimus-backup-exporter/README.md

 # Unimus Backup Exporter

-The Unimus backup exporter is a bash script that pulls down data from your Unimus server, and allows you to store backups locally, and push them to a git repo.
+The Unimus backup exporter is a bash script that exports backups from your Unimus server, store backups locally, and push them to a git repo if desired.

 ## _Requirements_